 Fermentista Andrea says: "Fermentation is life"

-This interview with Fermentista Andrea is part of a series of interviews with women who feel as connected to nature as I do.
-I talk to different women and their approach to nature and life.
+This interview with Fermentista Andrea is part of an interview series with women who feel as connected to nature as I do.
+Here, I speak with various women about their connection to nature and life.

-Please introduce yourself to us and tell us something about yourself and your career?
+Please introduce yourself and tell us a bit about you and your background?
 Where are you from?
-What job did you learn?
-Did you learn nutrition or cooking?
+What profession did you learn?
+Did you study nutrition or cooking?

-First of all, thank you very much for the opportunity to introduce myself to you.
-My name is Andrea Bierwolf, I come from Wartberg ob der Aist in the Mühlviertel, live on a farm there and am a self-employed fermentista.
-I wasn't always that way.
-I originally studied economics and then headed the construction department in my hometown until 2018.
+First of all, thank you for the opportunity to introduce myself.
+My name is Andrea Bierwolf, I come from Wartberg ob der Aist in Mühlviertel, where I live on a farm and am a self-employed Fermentista.
+I wasn't always.
+I originally studied economics and then, until 2018, managed the building department in my home town.

-I never really had a specific career goal.
-And since I had my son at the young age of 18 and became a single parent shortly afterwards, my life decisions were very much based on what was best for me and my son.
-But I have always had a passion for food that tastes good and is healthy.
-When my son grew up and I had more time for myself, it was clear to me that I wanted to further my education in nutrition.
-I wanted to know more about which foods are healthy and taste good.
-That's how my career path in nutrition began, which was born out of pure curiosity.
-I soon realized that food is closely linked to our thinking, attitudes, habits, beliefs, etc. and that's why I also trained as a mental trainer.
+I never really had a specific career aspiration.
+And since I had my son at the young age of 18 and soon after became a single parent, my life decisions were very much guided by what was best for me and my son.
+However, I always had a passion for food that tastes good and is healthy.
+As my son grew older and I had more space for myself, it became clear to me that I wanted to further my education in nutrition.
+I wanted to know more precisely which food is healthy and tastes good.
+This is how my professional journey into nutrition began, which arose purely out of curiosity.
+I soon realized that food is strongly connected to our thoughts, attitudes, habits, beliefs, etc., and therefore I also trained as a mental coach.

-You mainly work with fermentation using healthy and natural ingredients.
+You mainly focus on fermentation using healthy and natural ingredients.
 How did you get into this?
-How did you get into fermentation and what exactly fascinates you about it?
+How did you discover fermenting, and what exactly fascinates you about it?

-I became aware of the topic during my training as a nutrition coach in 2016.
-I read a report about water kefir and the health benefits it has.
-I really wanted to try it out.
-It sounded so simple and no one I asked knew anything about it.
-This made me more curious and I started to research and experiment further.
+During my training as a nutrition coach in 2016, I became aware of the topic.
+I read an article about water kefir and its health benefits.
+I definitely wanted to try that.
+It sounded so simple, and no one I asked about it knew anything.
+This sparked my curiosity, and I began to research and experiment further.
 With success.
-Many small everyday ailments disappeared into thin air.
-So I continued to research and experiment and I felt the need to pass on my knowledge and experience in workshops so that I could familiarize as many people as possible with it and motivate them to do it.
+Many small everyday ailments of mine disappeared.
+So I continued to research and experiment, and I felt the need to share my knowledge and experiences in workshops, so that I could familiarize many people with it and motivate them to do it.

 What is special about fermented foods?

 The gifts of fermentation are manifold.
-They manifest themselves in healthy enjoyment with long-lasting, easily digestible foods full of flavor explosions without additives, which are good for our intestines and have a positive effect on our entire body.
+They manifest in healthy enjoyment with long-lasting, easily digestible foods full of flavor explosions without additives, which are good for our gut and have a positive effect on our entire body.

 What does a "normal" day look like for you?

 Every day gives me the opportunity to make the most of my life.
-Especially in the last few years, since I have been able to live out my self-employment, I have tried to follow my instincts about what needs my time and attention.
+Especially in recent years, since I've been able to live out my self-employment, I've tried to follow my intuition about what needs my time and attention.
 Therefore, every day is different.
-Of course I have appointments and fermentation also requires a certain routine in my life, which is good for me.
+Of course, I have appointments, and fermentation also requires a certain routine in my life that does me good.
 But it is alive and does not want to be simply done with bad energy.
-Everything has its time and we humans have a feeling for it if we allow it and do not stubbornly follow our plans.
-I have learned that appointments can also be postponed if the time is not yet right.
+Everything has its time, and we humans have a feeling for it, if we allow it and don't stubbornly follow our plans.
+I have learned that appointments can also be postponed if the time is not yet ripe for them.
 My inner voice helps me with this.
 I am very grateful that I can approach every day in this way.

 Do you enjoy being in nature?

-I am lucky enough to be able to live on a farm in the countryside in the middle of nature and I really enjoy it.
-No matter where I am at home, I am in the middle of nature.
-I can just look out the window or go outside whenever I feel like it.
-It's just great.
+I am fortunate to live in the countryside on a farm, surrounded by nature, and I enjoy it very much.
+No matter where I am at home, I am amidst nature.
+I can simply look out the window or go outside whenever I feel like it.
+That's simply wonderful.

-Do you also have a special favorite place or place of power - where do you like to be the most?
+Do you have a special favorite place or power spot - where do you most love to be?

 I love the sea.
-It gives me a special feeling of freedom and gives me strength.
+It awakens a special feeling of freedom in me and gives me strength.

-Do you have a recipe for us that we can easily recreate even as “inexperienced” people and that supports our natural health?
+Do you have a recipe for us that even "unpracticed" people can easily replicate and that supports our natural health?

-With pleasure.
-Here is my recipe for a fermented garlic paste .
+Yes, absolutely.
+Here is my recipe for fermented garlic paste.

 I love garlic.
-However, the lingering aftertaste in my mouth that stays with me overnight and into the next day has previously prevented me from eating garlic.
-Thanks to fermentation, that is no longer the case.
-I can eat garlic whenever and as much as I want without smelling it for long or keeping the taste in my mouth.
+However, the lingering aftertaste in my mouth, which accompanied me through the night until the next day, has always prevented me from eating garlic.
+Thanks to fermentation, that's no longer the case.
+I can eat garlic whenever and however much I want, without smelling for a long time afterwards or retaining the taste in my mouth.
 Fermented garlic tastes much better and is always ready in the fridge for use in the kitchen.
-I don't have to peel garlic if I want a little garlic flavor in a dish and can avoid having to throw away leftover garlic cloves.
-Instead, I take the time to ferment the garlic once and can use it to season my food for a long time.
-The fermented garlic paste is a permanent fixture in my kitchen and must not run out.
+I don't have to peel garlic separately if I want a little garlic flavor in a dish, and I can avoid having to throw away leftover garlic cloves.
+For that, I take the time once to ferment the garlic and can season my food with it for a long time.
+In my kitchen, fermented garlic paste is a staple and must not run out.

 Ingredients: